isathar/F4_ScrapGrinder/README.md

 # F4_ScrapGrinder

-A Fallout 4 mod that adds a workbench that breaks down misc items into their base components
+A Fallout 4 mod.
+Adds a workbench that breaks down misc items into their base components

 -------------------------------------------------------------------------------------------------------